cfid/oauth2-service/README.md

 ### Port Numbers

-The Cloud Controller database doesn't seem to get updated with the new port if you change the gateweay, and the default is to pick an ephemeral port.
-So it's best to fix the port in the gateway YML config.
+If you are testing a gateway without NATS registration, the Cloud Controller database doesn't seem to get updated with the new port when you change the gateweay, and the default is to pick an ephemeral port.
+So it's best to fix the port in the gateway YML config for testing.